ggsavin/voting-games/README.md

 Track KL Divergence

+- [ ] Create tests for the wolf environments

 Behavioral Agents
 - [ ] Revenge Villager (votes for up to x people who voted for them)
 - [ ] Punishing Villager (votes for people with the most dissaprovals)